JaapvanEkris/openrowingmonitor/docs/installation.md

 ## Hardware Installation

 Next step is is to hook up your sensor to the GPIO pins of the Raspberry Pi.
-Please check the [supported rower list](Supported_Rowers.md) if your machine requires additional electrical modification.
+Please check the [supported rower list](Supported_Rowers.md) if your machine requires additional electrical or mechanical modification.
+Some machines' sensors are placed wrong, so this might be corrected.
+Ideally, it reads the velocity of the flywheel (or anything directly connected to it).

-Open Rowing Monitor reads the sensor signal from GPIO port 17 and expects it to pull on GND if the sensor is closed.
+OpenRowingMonitor reads the sensor signal from GPIO port 17 (as set by the `gpioPin` setting in `config.js`) and expects it to pull on GND if the sensor is closed.
 So your wiring probably looks like this:

 <img src="img/raspberrypi_internal_wiring.jpg" alt="Image showing the internal wiring of Raspberry Pi" title="Internal wiring of the Raspberry Pi" width="700"><br clear="left">